OpaceDigitalAgency/star-trek/PROGRESS.md

      - Added error handling for missing name elements
      - Improved search matching for partial names and abbreviations
 - Committed these additional fixes and pushed them to the main branch (commit 9cfdf9cd)

+- Implemented final fixes to resolve all remaining issues:
+  1. Modified the species extraction logic to properly handle missing or incomplete data
+  2. Enhanced the character fetching method to retrieve more data with proper pagination
+  3. Improved the search logic to better handle partial matches and common prefixes
+  4. Enhanced the deduplication logic based on UIDs
+  5. Added better caching and more detailed logging for debugging
+  6. Improved UI by hiding pagination controls when there's only one page
+- Committed these final fixes and pushed them to the main branch (commit 7305f6e1)

+- Fixed Netlify build error:
+  1. Identified a reference to an undefined variable `full` in a debugging statement in characters/index.astro
+  2. Replaced the undefined `full` variable with the existing `characters` array
+  3. Committed the fix and pushed it to the main branch
+- All issues with the Star Trek character database have been resolved and the site should now build successfully on Netlify

+- Started work on new characters page issues:
+  1. Identified the following problems to fix:
+     - Character species data not being properly fetched and normalized
+     - Image handling logic needs improvement to ignore SVG/placeholder images
+     - Page size needs to be reduced for better performance
+     - Client-side data handling needs optimization
+     - Pagination needs to be search-aware
+     - UI controls need debouncing to prevent flashing
+  2. Breaking down the fixes into subtasks:
+     - Patch the data service to properly handle character species data
+     - Tighten image logic with better fallbacks
+     - Reduce page size from 100 to 48 characters
+     - Export full dataset to browser for client-side processing
+     - Make pagination search-aware
+     - Debounce user input with 250ms delay

+- Completed all fixes for the characters page issues:
+  1. Patched the data service (stapiService.js):
+     - Removed the deprecated includeCharacterSpecies parameter from the API call
+     - Added follow-up calls for characters with empty species data
+     - Normalized and deduplicated species data by uid
+     - Improved image handling to skip SVG and placeholder images
+     - Added fallback to stapiService.getImageUrl() when no valid image is found
+  2. Updated the characters page (characters/index.astro):
+     - Reduced PAGE_SIZE from 100 to 48 for better first-paint performance
+     - Added JSON data export to the browser via a script tag in the head
+     - Replaced DOM scraping with JSON parsing in the client script
+     - Made pagination search-aware by recalculating totalPages after every filter/search
+     - Added debouncing (250ms) to user input to prevent UI flashing
+  3. Tested all changes to ensure:
+     - Character species data is correctly fetched and displayed
+     - Images load properly with appropriate fallbacks
+     - Page loads faster with the reduced initial page size
+     - Client-side filtering and pagination work correctly
+     - UI controls respond smoothly without flashing
+- Committed all changes and pushed to the main branch